Degeneration of Hodge structures over Picard modular surfaces: Compactifications and boundary

 \end{lem}

 \begin{proof} For the first part, let us diagonalize the hermitian form $J$.
-Then we have to look for rational solutions of an equation of the form

-with $c_i$ integers, four positive and two negative.
+Then we have to look for rational solutions of an equation of the form $\sum_{i=1}^{6}c_it_i^2=0$ with $c_i$ integers, four positive and two negative.
 This indeed has a solution (and thus infinitely many) by \cite[corollaire 2, p.
 77, chap.
 4]{Se}.

-The rest is basic linear algebra. \end{proof} \begin{defin} Let $D$ be an isotropic $E$-line of $V$.
+The rest is standard. \end{proof} \begin{defin} Let $D$ be an isotropic $E$-line of $V$.
 An $E$-basis $w_1,w_2,w_3$ of $V$ is called a \textit{parabolic basis} adapted to $D$ if $w_1$ generates $D$, and the matrix representing $J$ in this basis is of the form $J_b$ for some $b$ (following notations of Lemma \ref{zeroline}). \end{defin} \begin{prop} Let $D$ be an isotropic $E$-line of $V$ (see Lemma \ref{zeroline}), and define $Q_D$ to be the subgroup of $G$ stabilizing $D$.
+Then